The Barns at Wolf Trap™ History and FactsExperience an extraordinary musical environment.

 Contractors: Scott/Long Construction, Washington, DC – G.T.
 Ward, Springfield, Virginia

 The Barns at Wolf Trap is owned and operated by the Wolf Trap Foundation, a nonprofit organization established by Congress.
-A year-round facility with performances during the fall, winter, and spring, The Barns is also the home of the Wolf Trap Opera Company during the summer months.
+A year-round facility with performances during the fall, winter, and spring, The Barns is also the home of the Wolf Trap Opera during the summer months.